NeelRambhia/Advanced-NSNet/README.md

 > Semantic information in CLIP embeddings suppresses artifact cues — and these semantic components must be removed.

 Advanced NS-NET improves the original model and provides a powerful approach for detecting AI-generated images by removing semantic information from CLIP embeddings using NULL-space projection.
 Due to the unavailability of the codebase for NS-Net, we replicated it and compared it with our implemented Advanced NS-Net.
+**Note: Due to the unavailability of the code base for NS-NET, we have replicated it for our analysis and comparison.**

 ## Advanced NS-Net Architecture
 ![Advaned NS-NET Architecture](Advaned_NS-NET_Archiecture.png)